dayton-outar/shillings/docs/OPERATIONS/LEADERSHIP.md

 >
 > Sometimes, for no reason, you just have a bad day.
 You might have slept well, eaten well, exercised—and yet you are still in a terrible mood anyway.
 If you’re a leader, this is an awful thing.
 Your bad mood sets the tone for everyone around you, and it can lead to terrible decisions (emails you shouldn’t have sent, overly harsh judgements, etc.).
 If you find yourself in this situation, just turn around and go home, declaring a sick day.
 Better to get nothing done that day than to do active damage.
 >
 > In the end, managing your energy is just as important as managing your time.
-If you learn to master these things, you’ll be ready to tackle the broader cycle of scaling responsibility and building a self-sufficient team.
+If you learn to master these things, you’ll be ready to tackle the broader cycle of scaling responsibility and building a self-sufficient team.[^2]

 ## Supervisory Development Programme